VALUEFLOW: Toward Pluralistic and Steerable Value-based Alignment in Large Language Models: Value Evaluation Framework

 \paragraph{Optimization with Plackett--Luce and Verification.} Given a ranking $\pi=(\pi_1,\ldots,\pi_k)$ over $k$ texts, the Plackett--Luce (PL) model assigns

 where $\theta_i$ denotes the latent intensity of text $i$.
 Maximizing the likelihood over observed rankings yields consistent value–intensity estimates and is robust to model-specific scoring biases.
 To catch rare miscalibrations (e.g., off-topic items), we run a human–LLM plausibility check: a seven-LLM panel flags questionable cases, and items flagged by at least two models receive a human review; otherwise, PL estimates are retained.
+Importantly, PL optimization is performed separately for each value.
+Thus, \vidb{} scores should be interpreted as value-conditional intensities along the semantic axis of the target value, rather than as a single globally comparable intensity scale across values.
 Refer to Appendix~\ref{appendix:vidb_construction} for details and Appendix~\ref{appendix:pl_theory} for the justification of using PL.